-No one needs to remind you, you are already worried about your pets.
+No one needs to remind you, and you are already worried about your pets.

-- First, you can travel with your pets but you will have to make sure you go for pet friendly hotels.
+- First, you can travel with your pets, but you must make sure you go to pet-friendly hotels.

 - Second, you can ask your friends or family to take care of your pets.

-- Third, you can check the services of TrustedHousesitters and find someone to take care of your pets when you’re away.
+- Third, you can check the services of TrustedHousesitters or Care.com and find someone to take care of your pets when you’re away.

 8. Google Translation

-It’s a good app for translation and it’s going to help you in your day-to-day activities.
+It’s a good app for translation and will help you in your day-to-day activities.
 The application translates about 90 languages, so you will be alright.

 9. Plan Your Trip